bsatrom/heroku-buildpack-nodejs/README.md

 For example, you can change the vendored version of Node.js to v0.5.8.

+Before following the steps below, you'll need a Heroku build server to manage building and packaging Node for use by your custom buildpack.
+First, install the 'vulcan' gem

+	gem install vulcan

+Then, from your custom buildpack directory, create a build server:

+	vulcan build __your_appName__

-First you'll need to build a Heroku-compatible version of Node.js:
+Once that process is complete, you'll need to build a Heroku-compatible version of Node.js:

     $ export AWS_ID=xxx AWS_SECRET=yyy S3_BUCKET=zzz
     $ s3 create $S3_BUCKET
     $ support/package_node 0.5.8

+Then, create a package for npm:

+	$ support/package_npm 1.0.94

 Open `bin/compile` in your editor, and change the following lines: